 |Friday 22 November

 |Monday 9 December

 Results of acceptance to final round released

-The funding competitions are the mechanism through which LSE students and alumni can seek endorsement for a Tier 1 Graduate Entrepreneur Visa with no restriction for applying with regard to the time elapsed since your graduation.
+The funding competitions are the mechanism through which LSE students and alumni can seek endorsement for a Start-Up Visa with no restriction for applying with regard to the time elapsed since your graduation.
 While funding awards are restricted to current students and recent graduates, sponsorship can still be granted to those who do not win the competition.
+Simply apply for the first round of the competition and clarify you are looking to apply for a visa.
+If you make it through to the second round of the Funding Competition, you will be invited for a Visa application interview with LSE Generate and the ISVAT team.
 For more details see the International Student Visa Advice Team (ISVAT) website.